rust-lang/surveys/surveys/micro/leadership-council-2025.md

 - Strongly Disagree
 - Not enough information to comment.

+### Accessibility of council members

+Do you feel that if you needed to, you could reach out to the Council as a whole or your particular Council representative?
+This includes both knowing who to contact and your feeling that your perspective would be heard.

+Type: select one (optional)

+- Strongly Agree
+- Agree
+- Unsure
+- Disagree
+- Strongly Disagree
+- Not enough information to comment.

 ### Are there areas of the Leadership Council that you think are going well?

 Type: free text (optional)